Skip to page content

 Baselayer’s wrapper classes add a constrained layout width, inline margin (x-axis) auto centering, and side edge whitespace when the viewport width is at or narrower then the wrapper width.

 Baselayer’s wrapper classes were formerly known as container classes, copying the name from other CSS frameworks such as Bootstrap.
 But after switching from @media queries to @container queries, a context-container was required for parent elements of container query controlled layout systems.
-Therefore, the Baselayer container class is now exclusively used for that purpose.
+Therefore, the Baselayer container class is now exclusively used for that purpose, and container is reserved for setting container query contexts.
 See container query powered layouts.

 The centered layout wrapper is set up as follows: